Young's Motorsports: Truck No. 20 history

 The No. 20 was Austin Hill Racing's former number.
 In 2017, with Hill now on No. 02 truck, the second truck became the No. 20.
 The team debuted at Iowa Speedway.
-Speed Energy Formula Off-Road champion Sheldon Creed drove the No. 20 at Eldora Speedway.
+Stadium Super Trucks champion Sheldon Creed drove the No. 20 at Eldora Speedway.

 The team planned to run full-time with the No. 20 team in 2018.
 Scott Lagasse Jr. drove the No. 20 Chevrolet in the season opener at Daytona with a fifth place finish.
 Austin and Ty Dillon soon after announced through Team Dillon that Richard Childress Racing affiliated drivers, including both Austin and Ty Dillon, Daniel Hemric and Tanner Thorson would pilot the 20 for the vast majority of the remaining schedule, with Thorson taking most of the races.
-Michel Disdier, Reid Wilson, Tate Fogleman, Darrell Wallace Jr. and Max Tullman also drove the 20 truck in 2018.
+Michel Disdier, Reid Wilson, Tate Fogleman, Bubba Wallace and Max Tullman also drove the 20 truck in 2018.

 For the 2019 season, Spencer Boyd was announced to pilot the No. 20 full-time.
-He started off the season with a career-best fourth-place result at the 2019 NextEra Energy 250.
-Boyd raced the team to an unofficial second-place finish in the 2019 Sugarlands Shine 250 at Talladega, however the unofficial winner, Johnny Sauter, would be penalized for forcing the No. 51 KBM truck of Riley Herbst below the double yellow line in an attempt to block, giving the win to Boyd and Young's Motorsports.
+He started off the season with a career-best fourth-place result at Daytona.
+Boyd raced the team to an unofficial second-place finish at Talladega, however the unofficial winner, Johnny Sauter, would be penalized for forcing the No. 51 KBM truck of Riley Herbst below the double yellow line in an attempt to block, giving the win to Boyd and Young's Motorsports.
 Boyd would return to the No. 20 truck in 2020 and would take it to a best finish of fourteenth at Texas and a twentieth place points finish.
 He would return to the No. 20 truck for a third season in 2021 and would take the truck to a 13th-place finish behind teammate Kris Wright at Daytona.
 In the Corn Belt 150, Kyle Strickler replaced Boyd.

 In 2022, Boyd moved to the No. 12 truck.
 As the results, multiple drivers such as Danny Bohn, Matt Mills, Sheldon Creed, Dillon Steuer, Austin Dillon, Garrett Smithley, Thad Moffitt, Stefan Parsons, Trey Burke, Jesse Little, Joey Gase, Leland Honeyman, Parker Retzlaff, and Armani Williams took over the driving duties of the No. 20 truck.
 Creed made his pole position at Circuit of the Americas.
 He then start and parked after 1 lap due to his transmission issues after replacing the fuel pump during the pace laps.

 In 2023, the No. 20 truck returned with multiple drivers such as Derek Kraus, Matt Mills, Mason Maggio, Ed Jones, Stefan Parsons, Brad Perez, Nick Leitz, Kaden Honeycutt, Chad Chastain, Mason Massey, and Greg Van Alst.
 Van Alst suffered a fractured vertebrae from a multi-truck accident at Talladega.

 In 2024, the No. 20 truck was reduced to part-time basis with multiple drivers such as Vicente Salas, Blake Lothian, Brad Perez, Memphis Villarreal, Akinori Ogata, and Jerry Bohlman.

 In 2025, the No. 20 truck returned in part-time basis with Stefan Parsons, Jordan Anderson, Mason Massey, and Will Rodgers as the drivers.